anfelipecb/conflict-prediction-ml/milestones/milestone2.md

+#### New research question

+We decided to change our question research because last one had been done, so a new research about it wouldn't had added significant value to the topic (prediction of probability of a kid being underdeveloped).

+After exploring and looking for data, we are going to predict the probability of a conflict happening in Africa according to a certain geographic polygon given the climate stress that the region es living due to climate change.
+In simple words: predict if a conflict is going to happen in a certain location of Africa according to weather and sociodemographic conditions.

+# Pablo, AQUÍ TIENES QUE TOMAR LA BASE DE DATOS QUE SE LLAMA "AFRICA_DATA" Y HACERTE DOS GRÁFICOS:
+#   1. GRÁFICO DE LÍNEA QUE MUESTRE EL NÚMERO DE CONFLICTOS A LO LARGO DEL TIEMPO EN AFRICA
+#   2. GRÁFICO DE BARRAS DE PAÍSES CON LOS PAÍSES QUE REPRESENTAN EL 80% DE ESOS CONFLICTOS.

+#### Our data for the model [CAMACHO]

+*Short, 1-2 max*.
+Answer: Which one is the dataset, where we found it, features to use, feature to be extracted.

+#### Plan to clean our data [AGUSTIN]

+To complete Milestone 2 create a file named milestones/milestone2.md in your group repository.
+Write a short sentence with a new formulation of your research question and whether you had to change your proposal.
+In a new paragraph, write 100-200 words about your dataset, where you found it, what features you plan on using, the new feature you plan on extracting, etc.

 Milestone 2: Data exploration
 For Milestone 2, you will collect data to train your machine learning models so that you can investigate your research question.